 Hi, I’m Gaelle Haag the CEO and Co-founder of StarTalers.
 My Co-Founder, Thierry, and I founded Startalers with the vision of becoming women’s BFF (Best Financial Friend) by developing a platform designed especially for women.
 Through Startalers, our goal is to help women become financially empowered and independent.
 We offer fun and helpful trainings, which are easy to understand, and the possibility to make sustainable investments which match your values and personality.

 What did you do before this?

 I have over 15 years of experience in asset and wealth management.
 I was working at KBL where I was Head of Sales and Marketing before starting my startup.
-Prior to that, I was at McKinsey which was also a great school, as I had a very demanding work pace and allowed me to grow.
-For both jobs I was travelling quite a bit which makes it tricky when you also have kids and try to juggle work and family life.
+Prior to that, I was at McKinsey which was also a great school, as I had a very demanding workplace and allowed me to grow.
+For both jobs, I was travelling quite a bit which makes it tricky when you also have kids and try to juggle work and family life.

 You mentioned you are a mother of two, how do you balance the life of an entrepreneur with being a mom?